 All of the above are conditions originating in your gut and can be extremely painful.
 These health conditions can make it difficult to conceive for both men and women and can cause a decreased sex drive.
 Specifically, some studies have found that if a woman has ulcerative colitis and has the surgery to correct it her odds of conception can be lowered.

 According to other research, gut health can also affect fat storage in your body, which means that what you eat is a direct line to your gut microbes.
 Those microbes either help you gain weight or help you remain at a steady constant, weight-wise.
-Two factors arise by this logic:
+Two factors arise from this logic:

 - Bad bacteria makes us gain weight